Bsetia1/Amazon-Business-Problems-Advanced-SQL-Project/README.md

 - Design and implement a normalized database schema.
 - Clean and preprocess real-world datasets for analysis.
 - Use advanced SQL techniques, including window functions, subqueries, and joins.
-- Conduct in-depth business analysis using SQL.
+- Conduct in-depth business analysis using SQL and Power BI.
 - Optimize query performance and handle large datasets efficiently.
+- KPI visualizations, filtering, DAX calculations.

 ---

 ## **Conclusion**

-This advanced SQL project successfully demonstrates my ability to solve real-world e-commerce problems using structured queries.
+This advanced SQL + Power BI project successfully demonstrates my ability to solve real-world e-commerce problems using structured queries and visualization.
 From improving customer retention to optimizing inventory and logistics, the project provides valuable insights into operational challenges and solutions.

-By completing this project, I have gained a deeper understanding of how SQL can be used to tackle complex data problems and drive business decision-making.
+By completing this project, I have gained a deeper understanding of how SQL and Power BI can be used to tackle complex data problems and drive business decision-making.

 ---